 If you've had too much alcohol to drink, if there is any doubt in your mind, don't drive.

 Once again, I step forward with probably my most important Rant of the year.
-It is an absolutely vital issue for everyone who enjoys alcohol of any type, from wine to beer, from Scotch to cocktails.
-As November begins, and the advent of holiday season is upon us, we reach a potentially dangerous period for those people who over indulge, who drink too much at parties, feasts and gatherings.
+It's an absolutely vital issue for everyone who enjoys alcohol of any type, from wine to beer, from Scotch to hard cider.
+With the advent of the holiday season upon us, from Mother's Day to Independence Day, we reach a potentially dangerous period for those people who over indulge, who drink too much at parties, feasts and gatherings.
 There is nothing wrong with that, and you can drink as much as you desire, as long as you give up your keys to someone who is sober, and do not drive.

 Rationally, we all know the dangers of drinking and driving.
 We endanger our own lives as well as the lives of others.
 Every year, we hear multiple news reports about terrible auto accidents, some with fatalities, that occur because a driver was intoxicated.
 Families are torn apart, lives are ruined, and much more.
 Why don't we learn from all these incidents?
 Even if you don't get in an accident, you might get arrested for drunk driving, with all the attendant high costs, and not just economic.
 You might even end up in jail.